dakanji/RefindPlus/README-Dev.md

   * Additionally, this ensures that matching APFS drivers for specific MacOS releases are used.
   * Basically allows working as if APFS is natively supported by the firmware
     - Removes the need for a risky 'firmware flash' operation on units such as the MacPro3,1
-- Supports Apple's APFS filesystem requirements
+- Fully supports Apple's APFS filesystem requirements
   * This allows booting MacOS v11.x (Big Sur) or later from single named volumes on the main screen.
     - As opposed to generic and difficult to distinguish 'PreBoot' volumes.
     - Avoids potentially compromising system integrity by otherwise requiring SIP to be disabled.